 Can you take a phone call or have a conversation with your spouse or another adult without your child getting into everything or interrupting you with demands?

-Individuals with autism thrive on routines – adding structures at home can help your child cope with the inconsistencies in life.
-It can help them understand expectations and gain independence.
+Kids with autism thrive on routines.
+Therefore, adding structures to your home can help your child cope with all the inconsistencies in life.

 Children process information best visually and kinesthetically, therefore the best way to add structure to the home is with visuals and consistent

-Structuring The Environment
+Structuring the Environment

-This involves creating predictable spaces and routines within your home for certain activities.
+Start by first creating predictable spaces and routines within your home for certain activities.
 For example:

 Structure Demands – The Task/Chore System

 SchKIDules offers great visuals for the home and they’re available on Amazon – this has been the go-to choice for visual schedules and work systems in my home.
 It’s a great way to give kids structure, showing them visually what needs to be done.

 Structure The Time

-Structuring the time means
+Structuring the time means h